svetee/Module-16-Amazon_Vine_Analysis/README.md

 - Not-Vine: 53.02%

 ## Summary
-In conclusion, for the Sports Items in the Vine Program there the test is inconclusive since our number of total reviews for Vine is significantly lower than Not-Vine Reviews plays a major role in this analysis.
-But going on what this data is telling me I would say that there is negative bias since it is about 12 percentage points lower than non-Vine revewis.
-We would need to have way equal or signtly less Vine reviews to non-vine reviews to gather a more insightful answer to this problem.
-We could use ANOVA testing but of course would still need a larger sample to use this statistical test.
-Another way is that we could randomly select reviews on both groups then determine their percentages and see if there is a positive bias in the Vine Program reviews.
+For the Sports Items in the Vine Program the test is inconclusive due to lower total reviews for Vine than Not-Vine Reviews.
+This data shows a negative biasn since it is about 12 percentage points lower than non-Vine revewis.
+It would be necessary to have signtly less Vine reviews to non-vine reviews to gather a more insightful answer to this problem.
+It would bepossible to use ANOVA testing but would still need a larger sample to use this statistical test.
+Another way would be  randomly selecting reviews on both groups to determine their percentages and analyze if there is a positive bias in the Vine Program reviews.